Generic Name: bupropion hydrochloride

 How should I take bupropion hydrochloride tablets?

-- Take bupropion hydrochloride tablets at the same time each day.
+•Take bupropion hydrochloride tablets at the same time each day.

-- Take your doses of bupropion hydrochloride tablets at least 6 hours apart.
+•Take your doses of bupropion hydrochloride tablets at least 6 hours apart.

 •You may take bupropion hydrochloride tablets with or without food.

 What should I avoid while taking bupropion hydrochloride tablets?

 Bupropion hydrochloride tablets can cause serious side effects.
-Read this entire Medication Guide for more information about these serious side effects.
+See the sections at the beginning of this Medication Guide for information about serious side effects of bupropion hydrochloride tablets.

-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store bupropion hydrochloride tablets?

-- Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use bupropion hydrochloride tablets for a condition for which it was not prescribed.
 Do not give bupropion hydrochloride tablets to other people, even if they have the same symptoms you have.
 It may harm them.

-- If you take a urine drug screening test, bupropion hydrochloride tablets may make the test result positive for amphetamines.
+If you take a urine drug screening test, bupropion hydrochloride tablets, may make the test result positive for amphetamines.
 If you tell the person giving you the drug screening test that you are taking bupropion hydrochloride tablets, they can do a more specific drug screening test that should not have this problem.

 What are the ingredients in bupropion hydrochloride tablets?

-Active ingredient: bupropion hydrochloride.
+Active ingredient: bupropion hydrochloride

 This Medication Guide has been approved by the U.S. Food and Drug Administration.